 On his return to the mountain, Josh is still adamant that they must catch Kelly, presumably to kill her but to also get the camcorder that contains the incriminating footage of them killing Sophie.

 He and the remaining guys, Nathan and Reynolds, pursue her but as they don’t have the climbing ability to scale the rockface, they go up the mountain another way and sit at the peak waiting for her to join them.

-Kelly continues her climb, has a run-in with a snake, and then decides to rest for the night in the tent that is conveniently placed in her backpack.
+Kelly continues her climb, has a run-in with a snake, and then decides to rest for the night in a tent that has been conveniently left behind on the rockface.
 She is somehow able to attach this to the rockface and dangles precariously within it, hundreds of feet above the ground.

 But before she can get some shut-eye, the guys try to dislodge the tent by throwing things at it.
 They fail so Josh sends one of the men down by rope to get inside the tent.
 He cuts his way through but the plucky Kelly manages to cut his hand and make him retreat.
 Josh is understandably frustrated at this, as despite being above Kelly, they clearly don’t have the upper hand.

 Does Kelly survive the climb?